kajott/kjukebox/README.md

 # Video Jukebox

 `kjukebox` plays videos in a specified directory in fullscreen using some standard media player application (MPV, VLC, MPC-HC, or OMXPlayer on Raspberry Pi).
-Its main purpose is automated playback in random order, but playlists can also be specified manuelly using the built-in web interface.
+Its main purpose is automated playback in random order, but playlists can also be specified manually using the built-in web interface.
 A text-based announcement screen is shown between videos.